Business Administration (BSAD)

 BSAD 6321.
 FOUNDATIONS OF STRUCTURAL EQUATION MODELING.
 3 Hours.

 The purpose of this course is to provide a foundation into structural equation modeling (SEM) techniques and issues as well as hands-on training with SEM software.
-Application of basic techniques such as confirmatory factor analysis (CFA), mediation and moderation in SEM, and multi-group analyses using the Mplus software will be covered.
+Application of basic techniques such as confirmatory factor analysis (CFA), mediation and moderation in SEM, and multi-group analyses will be covered.
 Students must have taken a graduate course on regression.
-Prerequisite: Consent of instructor.
+Prerequisite: Multivariate.

 BSAD 6330.
 Nonparametric Statistics.
 3 Hours.

 A survey of statistical tools which may be used when the normal assumptions of parametric statistics cannot be made; including procedures for categorical data, methods involving ranks, bootstrapping, and Kolmogorov-Smirnov type techniques.
 Cross listed with BSTAT 5330.
 Prerequisite: BSTAT 5325 or equivalent.

 BSAD 6392.
 DOCTORAL RESEARCH AND TEACHING COLLOQUIUM.
 3 Hours.